Phpillip/phpillip/doc/controller/format.md

 By default, all routes are treated as _HTML_ and therefor dumped as `.html` files.

-Phillip rely on the _Response_ `Content-Type` header to determine the format of a route.
+Phpillip rely on the _Response_ `Content-Type` header to determine the format of a route.

 To control the output format of a route, you just need to configure the _Response_ with the desired content type.